 3.2 POINTS TO TAKE NOTE OF

-- Because NYU is a large and decentralized institution, be prepared to work closely with the Office of Sustainability to navigate the necessary protocols at NYU.
+- Because NYU is a large and decentralized institution, be prepared to work closely with the Office of Sustainability and supportive administrative units to navigate the necessary protocols at NYU.

 - It is not the intent of the Green Grants Selection Committee to alter the essential goals or outcomes of a submitted proposal without the willing consent of the project’s leader.
 If proposed modifications are found to be unworkable, applicants should withdraw the proposal from that round of funding and consider resubmitting it in another round.